Schertz style class invariants for higher degree CM fields: Class invariants from functions for Gamma0 (N)

-\subsection{Existence of quadratic polynomials with \texorpdfstring {$\Ng \mid C$}{n dividing C}}
+\subsection{Existence of quadratic polynomials with \texorpdfstring {$N \mid C$}{N dividing C}}

-We would like to apply Theorem~\ref{th:maintheorem} to arbitrary orders $\Oc$ and moduli~$\Ng$.
+We would like to apply Theorem~\ref{th:maintheorem} to arbitrary orders $\Oc$ and integers~$N$.
 The requirements of the theorem are twofold: On the one hand, the function needs to be invariant under some $\Gamma^0 (N)$.
-Such functions are plentyful, and we provide some interesting examples in~\S\ref {sec:functions}.
-On the other hand, we need the existence of a suitable quadratic polynomial; using the terminology of Definitions~\ref {def:polarisedclass} and~\ref {def:represents}, we need the existence of a polarised ideal class $T$ for~$(\Oc, \Phi)$ that is represented by a quadratic polynomial $A X^2 + B X + C$ satisfying
+Such functions are plentiful, and we provide some interesting families of examples in~\S\ref {sec:functions}.
+On the other hand, we need the existence of a suitable quadratic polynomial; using the terminology of Definitions~\ref {def:polarisedclass} and~\ref {def:represents}, we need the existence of a polarised ideal class $T$ for~$(\Oc, \Phi)$ that is represented by a quadratic polynomial $Q = A X^2 + B X + C$ satisfying

+for $\Ng = N \OKzero$.
 The following theorem gives a necessary and sufficient criterion for the existence of such a polynomial in the case that $\Ng$ is prime to the conductor, which includes the particularly important case $\Oc = \OK$.
-The result assumes the technical condition that a polarised ideal class exists for $(\Oc, \Phi)$, without which the question of computing a class polynomial is moot.
+Since the proof is identical, we formulate it directly for the case of a general ideal~$\Ng$ of~$\OKzero$, although later applications will only need the case $\Ng = N \OKzero$.
+The result assumes the technical condition that a polarised ideal class for $(\Oc, \Phi)$ exists, but otherwise the question of computing a class polynomial would be moot.